New Law Expands Access to DNA Testing and Discovery for Defendants

 The agreement includes the following reforms to the criminal justice system:

-“All Crimes DNA Expansion: This legislation will make New York the first state in the country to expand its DNA Databank so dramatically, a reform that promises to solve thousands of crimes and prevent thousands of others.
-Since its launch in 1996, New York State's DNA Databank has been a powerful tool both for preventing and solving crimes- including more than 2,900 convictions- and for proving innocence, including countless suspects cleared early-on in investigations.
-DNA evidence has also helped exonerate 27 New Yorkers who were wrongfully convicted.
+- “All Crimes DNA” Expansion: This legislation will make New York the first state in the country to expand its DNA Databank so dramatically, a reform that promises to solve thousands of crimes and prevent thousands of others.
+Since its launch in 1996, New York State's DNA Databank has been a powerful tool both for preventing and solving crimes- including more than 2,900 convictions- and for proving innocence, including 27 individuals exonerated and countless suspects cleared early-on in investigations.

 Previously, state law only permitted DNA to be collected from 48 percent of offenders convicted of a Penal Law crime.
 Among the exclusions were numerous crimes that statistics have shown to be precursors to violent offenses.
 As a result, New York State missed important opportunities to prevent needless suffering of crime victims and failed to use a powerful tool that could be used to exonerate the innocent.